 Eight significant effects were obtained for the IIASA sample (see Table 3).
 Sixty-one percent of the role players in condition A reached agreements as compared to 43% for condition C and only 19% for B. Role players in conditions A and C moved significantly further from their initial positions on the measures of willingness to compromise and desired outcomes than those in condition B. The condition-A role players preferred a more conciliatory strategy than their counterparts in B and C. They also indicated less of a desire that their own position prevail as an outcome and viewed that position less as a superior one in comparison with other positions on the scale.
 Neither the main effect for stages nor the interaction between conditions and stages approached significance for any of these variables.
-Only views of the situation as a win- lose contest or problem-solving debate produced a significant stages main effect and interaction with conditions: Role players viewed the situation as being more like a win-lose contest as they progressed from stages 1 to 4 (means are 3.6, 3.3, 2.9, and 2.9 for the four stages progressively); this linear effect was evident for bargainers in condition-C bargainers.
+Only views of the situation as a win- lose contest or problem-solving debate produced a significant stages main effect and interaction with conditions: Role players viewed the situation as being more like a win-lose contest as they progressed from stages 1 to 4 (means are 3.6, 3.3, 2.9, and 2.9 for the four stages progressively); this linear effect was evident for bargainers in conditions A and B, being strongest for those in condition B. The interaction is due to the trend for condition-C bargainers.
 They showed a change in perception from stage 3 to 4 in the direction